6 Drawing Maps

 ggplot(us_states) +

-So we can draw a map.
-But how do we connect values in the election data to our us_state data?
-We need to cross-walk the datasets and then use a *_join() function to combine them together.
+Now that we have data to draw a map, the next step is to connect values in the election data to our us_state data.
+For this to work, we need to cross-walk the datasets and then use a *_join() function to combine them together.
 There are a number of join functions.
 In our case, we’re going to use left_join().
 We’ll talk more about joining later on.
 If you’re curious about what it’s doing, just run ?left_join in the console.

-The main thing we need to do to merge or join the datasets together is to ensure that they have a common column with consistent identifiers for states.
+The main thing required to merge or join the datasets together is a common column with consistent identifiers for states.
 This process of making sure different datasets have common identifiers is “cross-walking,” because, as the name suggestions, we’re trying to connect data points between datasets so that we can then bring them together.
-The below code adds the necessary column to the election data and then merges the datasets together.
+The below code adds the necessary column to the election data and then merges the datasets.

 ## cross-walk the data

-# we need a region column in election to match
+# we need a state column in us_state to match

 ## join the data

-If we look at the new dataset, us_states_elec, we can see that it includes all the variables in the election data alongside the data necessary to draw state boundaries from us_states:
+If we look at the new dataset, us_states_elec, we can see that it includes all the variables in the election data alongside the data necessary to draw state boundaries:

 glimpse(us_states_elec)